 How To Leave A Snapchat Voice Message Using The New Features From Snapchat Chat 2.0

-Not sure how to go about getting Chat 2.0?
+Not sure how to go about getting Snapchat Chat 2.0?
 Don't feel bad; I definitely wasn't, either.
 Luckily, it's pretty easy stuff.
 To update the Snapchat app, you just need to go into the App Store on your phone, click the button in the bottom right corner for Updates, scroll down until you see Snapchat, and then click it.
-Alternately, this may entail simply doing a search for the app in your app store and clicking the Update button.
-Either way, you'll know it worked if the glorious string of new option icons appear the next time you log into a private chat.
+Alternately, you could simply do a search for the app in your App Store and then click on the Update button.
+Either way, you'll know it worked if the glorious string of new option icons appear the next time you open up a private chat.

 OK, so moving on to the main event.
-You see the little video and phone icons directly above this sentence?
+You see the little video and phone icons directly above this sentence at the bottom of the screenshot?
 Those are your tools for leaving a "note."
-If you want to send a voice message, you simply press and hold the phone icon while you leave your message.
+If you want to send a Snapchat voice message, you simply press and hold the phone icon while you leave your message.
 If it isn't going the way you want it to, quickly drag it into that little center circle, which will have an "x" in it.
-The process is exactly the same for sending a video message, with the exception of pressing and holding the video camera icon as opposed to the phone handset icon.
-Get it?
-I chose to send an audio message, largely because I'm under-caffeinated and currently look like an extra on the set of The Walking Dead.
-See also: totally too lazy to put any sort of effort into making myself presentable right now.
+If you said what you needed to and are ready to send the message, you just release the phone button and it'll automatically get sent.
+If you want to watch this process unfold in real-time, you can check out TapLab's how-to YouTube video on the new Snapchat voice message feature.

 If you're wondering what the message said, it was something along the lines of, "You better snap me back, or I'll tell everyone about that time you did that thing that was horribly embarrassing."
 You know, something to that effect.
-(It's probably worth mentioning that I'm snapping my sister at the moment.)
+(It's probably worth mentioning that I'm Snapping my sister at the moment.)